lavec0324/Pewlett-Hackard-Analysis/README.md

 ## Results

+From the tables below we can see:

+* PH has a disproportionate population of senior personnel
-Senior Engineers have the b
+* Senior Engineers have the b
-Managers are not
+* Managers are not
+*

 #### Retirement eligible grouping by title: